 A value set developer that defines and publishes expanded value sets should also establish the proper identification that identifies either this expanded value set or the definition that resulted in this expanded value set.
 They also define metadata that describes the value set.
 (Value set group descriptions will be discussed later.)
 The metadata is listed below and includes descriptive information, links to further explanatory material, effective dates, etc. The SVCM Profile provides one transaction for retrieving an expanded value set:

-Expand Value Set [ITI-XX] – This is appropriate for rapid retrieval of the expanded form of intensional, extensional, and expanded value sets.
+Expand Value Set [ITI-Y4] – This is appropriate for rapid retrieval of the expanded form of intensional, extensional, and expanded value sets.
 It retrieves the expanded value set based on having the Value Set Unique ID for the value set pre-configured into the system requesting the value set.
 This transaction does not retrieve the expanded value set metadata nor the value set definition metadata.
 It only retrieves the list of codes for that expanded value set.

 Value set developers that publish intensional and extensional value sets also define Value Set Unique IDs for their value sets’ definitions.
 Note that a developer may publish multiple forms of related value sets, but will assign each form the proper Value Set Unique ID.
 When publishing with SVCM, the value set developer should provide an expanded form along with the metadata.